MariusEvans/Auswendig/README.md

 ![GitHub Platform](https://img.shields.io/badge/platform-windows-blue.svg?style=flat-square)

 # Auswendig
-**Licence: Copyright (C) July 2020, Marius Evans, All Rights Reserved.** <br />
+Licence: Copyright (C) July 2020, Marius Evans, All Rights Reserved.** <br />
-**AuswendigLite has been released, download the .zip file on the releases tab.**
+AuswendigLite has been released, download the .zip file on the releases tab.

 ## Introduction
 Auswendig is flexible memorisation software written in Java.
-It is inspired from Quizlet and Anki.
+It is inspired by Quizlet and Anki.
 Auswendig offers multiple activities for a deck of flashcards:
 1. Study regular cards (either shuffled, reversed order, or normal order)<br/>
 2. Star important cards and study them only (either shuffled, reversed order, or normal order)<br/>